 Yet, the primary reason that even in 2021 we’re still talking about the lack of internet access around the world is a matter of sheer geography and economics — a matter that in the near future could reasonably be solved, in part, by satellites.

-Modern telecommunications networks — the 4G and 5G varieties — require high-bandwidth backhaul fiber optic cables to connect disparate cell sites to the core network.
-But laying those cables, running them undersea and underground through and across various topologies, is time-consuming, expensive, and extremely difficult.
+Modern telecommunications networks — the 4G and 5G varieties — require high-bandwidth backhaul over shorter distances to core network interconnection nodes.
+But laying that “mid-mile” fiber — espeically through dense urban cores or hard to reach exurban remote locations with fewer users — is time-consuming, expensive, and extremely difficult.
 Worse, it’s nearly impossible to make a compelling business case for such an investment at either the enterprise business or even governmental level.

 However, to date, satellite backhaul and legacy technologies like copper-based wires that may be more cost-effective and slightly more technically feasible to implement are insufficient for supporting the latency demands of modern applications and network infrastructure.
 Still, the steady and predictable growth of modular data centers in edge locations and the rapid expansion of 5G capabilities rolling out worldwide we can begin to envision how satellites could feasibly play the part of backhaul connections to rural areas around the world.

 Emerging technologies for endless possibilities